Lucas Glover: 2009 U.S. Open

+Continued PGA Tour career

 After his victory at Bethpage, Glover finished in a tie for 11th at the Travelers Championship the following week.
 The week after that, Glover finished in a tie for 5th at the AT&T National, moving Glover into the top 10 of the money list.
 In August, Glover finished 5th at the PGA Championship.

 In October 2009, Glover won the PGA Grand Slam of Golf in Bermuda.
 The event featured the four major winners of 2009, Glover, Ángel Cabrera, Stewart Cink and Y. E. Yang.
 Glover won the two-day event by five strokes over Cabrera.
 Glover also earned his second President's Cup bid.

 On May 8, 2011, Glover defeated Jonathan Byrd, another former Clemson star, in a playoff to win the Wells Fargo Championship.
 This was his first official win on Tour since the 2009 U.S. Open.

 A left knee injury limited Glover to 16 events in 2012.
 He made six cuts with a season best of T46.
 He did not lose his Tour card due to the fact that he had two years remaining on the exemption from his U.S. Open win.

 Glover finished the 2014–15 season 147th in the FedEx Cup.
 His exemptions for winning the U.S. Open and Wells Fargo Championship had run out.
 Glover had to either regain his PGA Tour card through the Web.com Tour Finals or play out of the conditional (126th–150th in the FedEx Cup) category for the 2015–16 season.
 Glover finished 14th in the finals, regaining his Tour card.

 Glover earned $948,927 during the 2015–16 PGA Tour Season.
 He finished 106th in the FedEx Cup and kept his PGA Tour card.
 His best finish was 8th in the Wells Fargo Championship.

 Glover earned $1,955,822 in 26 events during the 2016–17 PGA Tour Season.
 He finished 43rd in the season long FedEx Cup and kept his PGA Tour card.
 His best finish was third in the Shriners Hospitals for Children Open.